buzzingwires/nqiv/CONTRIBUTING.md

 * `setup_cross_env.sh`: Script containing tools for building the Windows version of nqiv.
 Bootstrap MXE, prepare Windows dependencies, set up an environment, and package the build.

-* `show_icon.sh`: nqiv's icon is in fact a screenshot.
+* `show_icon.sh`: This requires a single integer argument for the height and width. nqiv's icons are in fact a screenshots.
 Take a shot of the window opened by this.

 * `show_logo.sh`: nqiv's logo is also a screenshot.
 Take a shot of the window opened by this.